Proposal (147) to South American Classification Committee

 viz.
 E. vestitus) and the ventral pattern of the females (also mentioned

-equivocal in several other respects, although the existence of specimens
+other respects, although the existence of specimens intermediate between this

-paid more attention to some of the details mentioned above.
-Having no personal
+to some of the details mentioned above.
+Having no personal knowledge of the

-knowledge of the forms in question, I am hesitant to make a strong
+forms in question, I am hesitant to make a strong recommendation and await

 References